Pittagoda: Cast

+Music

+The music for the film was composed by Kamalakar.

 Reception

 Y. Sunitha Chowdhary of The Hindu opined that "The film is excruciatingly slow, the first scene where the kids climb a wall and put up posters is ambitious and interesting, but sadly the interest wanes very soon".
 Sridivya Palaparthi of The Times of India said that "Pittagoda is a no-frills story and an honest attempt to entertain.
 If you’re looking for a laid back watch for the weekend, this is it".
-A critic from 123Telugu said that "On the whole, Pittagoda is small town love story which has its heart in the right place".